sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 ## Requirements

 - Going forward most examples will focus on Powershell (>= v7), the modern successor to Windows PowerShell & PowerShell Core.
 Install this easily through chocolatey.
 Just install chocolatey, and then run `choco upgrade powershell powershell-core -y --source chocolatey` and you should have both 5.1 and core ready to go if your Windows version supports it.
-If you are on Windows 7 as a developer, there is no :taco: for you, just get upgraded already.
-Linux has it's own set of directions.
+If you are on Windows 7 as a developer, there are no tacos for you, just get upgraded already.
+Linux has its own set of directions.
 - Anything manipulating system might need admin, so run as admin in prompt.
 - `Install-Module PSFramework` // I use this module for better logging and overall improvements in my quality of life.
 It's high quality, used by big projects like DbaTools and developed by a Powershell MVP with lots of testing.
 Forget regular `Write-Verbose` commands and just use the `Write-PSFMessage -Level Verbose -Message 'TacoBear'` instead.

 ### PSFramework

-I use [PSFramework](http://bit.ly/2LHNpkE) on all my instances, as it's fantastic expansion to some core areas with PowerShell.
-This great module (along with other ancillary supporting ones like `PSModuleDevelopment` are well tested and usable for solving some issues in a much more elegant and robust manner than what is natively offered.
+I use [PSFramework](http://bit.ly/2LHNpkE) on all my instances, as it's a fantastic expansion to some core areas with PowerShell.
+This great module (along with other ancillary supporting ones like `PSModuleDevelopment`) are well tested and usable for solving some issues in a much more elegant and robust manner than what is natively offered.

 A few key elements it can help with are: